hasiegler/Portfolio/README.md

  </p>

 ### [Project 1: Supercenter Sales Data Analysis and Customer Segmentation in Python and MySQL](https://github.com/hasiegler/Supercenter_Sales/blob/main/supermarket_sales_analysis.ipynb)
-* Data analysis in Python of sales data for a supercenter company.
-Each row of the dataset contains information for a single shopping run for a given customer, including information such as on who the customer is, the amount they spent, and what they rated their shopping experience.
+* Analyzed supercenter sales data to create customer spending habit insights, and clustered customers into different groups using unsupervised learning techniques.
 A SQL database is created and queries are ran to help investigate various questions.
-The customers are segmented into different groups using K-Means clustering and Principal Component Analysis (PCA).

 ### [Project 2: Interactive Shiny App for Exploratory Data Analysis on Netflix Shows and Movies](https://hasiegler.shinyapps.io/netflix_analysis/)
-* Interactive app that allows the user to perform an EDA on Netflix Shows and Movies using interactive graphs and tables.
+* Created an interactive app that conducts Exploratory Data Analysis on the movies on Netflix, allowing users to select inputs to analyze various characteristics, enabling a deeper understanding of the types of movies on the platform.
 The dataset is cleaned and there is data manipulation in each section of the app to find the desired output.
 * [Code for the Data Cleaning and Manipulations](https://github.com/hasiegler/Netflix_Analysis/blob/master/data_manipulation.md)
 * [Code for Creating the App](https://github.com/hasiegler/Netflix_Analysis/blob/master/app.R)